nicrivard/readwise2directory/README.md

 # Features

-- Fetch all or subset of new books and highlights from Readwise
+- Fetch all or subset of new books and highlights from Readwise (via their API https://readwise.io/api_deets)
 	- Filter by custom `date from` or `last script run` date
 - Group and sort highlights by book/article/podcast/tweet
 - Create new markdown notes or append to existing ones in a chosen directory (i.e. Obsidian vault)